Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 The race is open for anyone aged 18 or more on date of event.

-Each runner must make sure to have sufficient food and water to reach to the next service point.
+Each runner must make sure to have sufficient food for the complete course and water to reach to the next service point.

-No personal assistance in terms of water, food or pacing is authorized on the course outside the refreshment areas set out for this purpose.
+No personal assistance in terms of water, food or pacing is authorized on the course in it's entirity.

-It is officially forbidden to be supported along the course by any person other than a regularly enrolled competitor who is still participatingin their own competition.
+It is officially forbidden to be supported along the course by any person other than a regularly enrolled competitor who is still participating in their own competition as an incidental occurance - i.e. Not by prior arrangement.

 Any person availing of medical assistance, other than superficial cuts and grazes, will automatically be forbidden to complete the race.